srujalp1203/streaming-graph-data-pipeline/README.md

 1. A Dockerized Neo4j graph ingestion and analytics setup
 2. A Kubernetes-based streaming pipeline using Kafka and Neo4j

+Design decisions, tradeoffs, and failure-handling considerations are documented in the `design/` directory.

 ---

 ## High-Level Architecture